-Trop Casino Greenville ("Greenville"), located in Greenville, Mississippi, is a land-based gaming facility with slot machines and table games, two restaurants, a bar and 734 onsite parking spaces.
-The property also leases and operates the Greenville Inn & Suites, located less than a mile from the casino, and offers free shuttle service to and from Greenville.
+Trop Casino Greenville ("Greenville"), located in Greenville, Mississippi, is a land-based gaming facility with slot machines and table games, a race and sportsbook, two restaurants, a bar and 734 onsite parking spaces.
+The property also leases and operates the Greenville Inn & Suites, located less than a mile from the casino, and offers free shuttle service between the hotel and casino.
 The property draws customers primarily from the local market and, to some extent, from the Little Rock, Vicksburg and Tunica markets.